sisi-tarak/react-interview-questions/README.md

      Dynamic route segments captured with wildcards (`:` in `path`) can be accessed as props within the component.
 To access these parameters: <br> <br>
          - Use the `useParams` hook from React Router. <br>
-         - Destructure the desired parameter from the returned object.
+         - Destructure the desired parameter from the returned object. <br> <br>

      ```jsx
           import { useParams } from 'react-router-dom';